Skip to main contentSkip to footer

 Research

-Her research develops and applies statistical methods for clinical and population health research, with expertise in graphical modelling, multistate models for time-to-event data, and methodological approaches for complex clinical trials and real-world evidence.
+Her research develops statistical methods for clinical and population health research, with expertise in graphical modelling, multistate models for time-to-event data, and methodology for complex clinical trials and real-world evidence.

-In renal research, she has led statistical methodology for randomised trials of complex interventions and developed integrated graphical and multistate modelling approaches for real-world evidence studies.
-This work has informed understanding of variation in home dialysis uptake in England and highlighted the importance of service-level and organisational factors in access to home therapies.
+In renal research, she has led statistical methodology for randomised controlled trials of complex interventions and developed integrated analytical approaches combining graphical and multistate modelling for real-world evidence studies using registry and linked survey data.
+This includes work within the NIHR-funded Inter-CEPt study (NIHR128364).
+Analyses using UK Renal Registry data have examined how patient and service-level factors influence uptake of home dialysis across England, highlighting the role of organisational factors in access to home therapies.

 She has also contributed to internationally influential evidence on communication-skills training in oncology through a long-standing collaboration with SHORE-C, with findings informing clinical practice and policy on patient–clinician communication.